ToshioCP/Gtk4-tutorial/src/sec2.src.md

-# Installing Gtk4 into Linux distributions
+# Installing GTK 4 into Linux distributions

-This section describes how to install Gtk4 into Linux distributions.
+This section describes how to install GTK 4 into Linux distributions.

 This tutorial is without any warranty.
-If you want to install Gtk4 to your computer, do it at your own risk.
+If you want to install GTK 4 to your computer, do it at your own risk.

 The information in this section is the one on April/27/2022.
 The words 'at present' and/or 'now' in this section means 'April/27/2022'.

-There are three possible way to install Gtk4.
+There are three possible way to install GTK 4.

 - Install it from the distribution packages.
 - Build it from the source file.
-- Install a Gnome 40 distribution with the gnome-boxes.
+- Install a GNOME 40 distribution with the GNOME Boxes.

 ## Installation from the distribution packages

 The first way is easy to install.
 It is a recommended way.
-I've installed Gtk4 packages in Ubuntu 21.04.
+I've installed GTK 4 packages in Ubuntu 21.04.
 (Now, my Ubuntu version is 21.10).

 ~~~